TSiu88/tea-distributor-redux/README.md

 ---
 ## Description

 This application is the Week 16 Friday independent assignment for Epicodus' full time Intro to Programming and C#/React course.
-This is an application made to show a React application made with a minimum of create and read functionality that correctly uses components, states, and properties.
+This is an application made to show a React application made with functionality that correctly uses components, states, and properties.
 A component diagram is also to be included to show the structure of the components.

 ### Component Diagram